Irina Viner: Career

 As a young girl Viner wanted to take ballet but was discouraged, so she took up gymnastics at the age of 11.
 Viner was a three-time champion of the Uzbek SSR and graduated from the Uzbek State Institute of Physical Culture.
 She worked as coach of the national team in rhythmic gymnastics in Tashkent, and under her tutelage, Venera Zaripova became her first successful gymnast.
 In 1990, Viner briefly moved to Great Britain to coach the British national team.

 After Barcelona Irina moved to Moscow and began working for the Moscow City Sports Association (MCSA).
-Since 1992 Irina Viner-Usmanova was the Head Coach of the Olympic Training Center.
-She became the Head Coach of the Russian National Team in 2001 and the President of the Russian Rhythmic Gymnastics Federation in 2008.
+Since 1992 Irina Viner-Usmanova was the head coach of the Olympic Training Center.
+She became the head coach of the Russian National Team in 2001 and the president of the Russian Rhythmic Gymnastics Federation in 2008.

 In 2015, Viner was awarded the Olympic Order in recognition of her outstanding achievements in global sports, making Viner the first gymnastics coach to receive the award.
-Thomas Bach, the President of the International Olympic Committee personally handed the necklace to her and presented the award.
+Thomas Bach, the president of the International Olympic Committee personally handed the necklace to her and presented the award.

+On 6 February 2016, Viner was elected to the Supreme Council of the United Russia party.

 Viner featured in the 2017 documentary Over the Limit, which covered her training of Margarita Mamun in the run-up to the 2016 Olympics.
 The film depicts her controversial training methods including sustained verbal abuse, with statements and insults directed at Mamun such as "You're going to die bitch" and "Go f*** yourself with your shaking".